-This recipe for Dill Pickle Hummus is tangy, briny and full of dill flavor, perfect for all dill pickle lovers!
-An easy appetizer or snack that's ready in only about 10 minutes.
+This dill pickle hummus recipe is tangy, briny and full of dill flavor, perfect for all dill pickle lovers!
+This dill hummus is an easy appetizer or snack that's ready in only about 10 minutes.

-However, to be honest, I'm actually sort of "meh" on hummus even though I know hummus is almost universally loved.
-But, this Dill Pickle Hummus is so deliciously tangy, salty (but not too salty!) and brimming with dill flavor, that it has made me a hummus lover now too.
+However, to be totally honest with you, I'm actually sort of "meh" on hummus.
+Even though I know hummus is almost universally loved!
+But, this dill pickle hummus is so deliciously tangy, salty (but not too salty) and brimming with dill flavor, that it has made me a hummus lover now too.

-If you're like me and LOVE dill pickles, you won't be able to get enough of this hummus trust me!
+If you're like me and LOVE dill pickles, you won't be able to get enough of this hummus!
 It's got dill pickles, dill pickle juice, and, for even more dilly flavor, a handful of fresh dill!

 On the other hand, if you don't like dill or dill pickles, well, this hummus really isn't for you I'm afraid, it's just that dilly!
-Maybe try my recipe for Easy Bean Dip instead? 🙂
+Maybe try my recipe for vegan bean dip instead? 🙂

 (And just a brief note - this recipe is not authentic in any way, just my own fun twist on hummus.
 I hope you enjoy it!).